 Our trip to Kilcolman Castle began with an early bus trip out to Doneraile, where we met Professor King.
 He had mentioned during our Cork tour that the ruins were located on private property and that he had special access granted by the owners.
 Upon arrival, we expected to see the castle from the road with some sort of gate protecting it.
 Instead, we saw wire fences surrounding fields that were segmented off by lines of trees and more fences.
 The distant sound of mooing framed the otherwise silent moment of our arrival.
 Professor King reminded us that we were on private property owned by local farmers and urged us to be respectful of the crops, fences and animals.

 First, our class had to hop over an electric fence that could not be disabled in any way.
 Some climbed over wooden posts which guided the wires and others carefully squeezed between wires.
 As a person who is over six feet tall, I didn’t worry about my ability to hop the fence (with a running start of course).
 However, one of my shorter classmates decided to attempt the feat without hesitation.
 She backed up a few steps and lunged toward the fence.
 As her foot caught the top wire, she toppled to the other side and landed in moist soil.
 Moments after our expert guide asked us to be respectful of the landowner’s property, one of us nearly pulls down a section of electric fence.
 Thankfully, our guide did not seem too put-off by the display.
-Surprisingly there were only two or three other people who received small stings from the wires and replied with a quick “ouch.”
+Surprisingly there were only two or three other people who received small stings from the wires, made obvious by the quick “ouch” each of them exclaimed.

 We pushed through the shrubbery of our final obstacle and emerged onto the area surrounding the ruins.
 Over the crest of the hill we could see the back of the castle and as we climbed more of it became visible.
-Distracted by the stunning contrast of this manmade stone structure against the brightest-green natural backdrop, I stepped into a large pile of cow feces.
-It was at this moment that I realized some of the cattle were in this section of the field as well.
+Distracted by the stunning contrast of this man-made stone structure against the brightest-green natural backdrop, I stepped into a large pile of cow feces.
+It was at this moment that I realized not all of the animals were separated from us by barriers.
 Professor King pointed out that the cattle were grazing elsewhere so it should be safe to explore the ruins.
 I fell slightly behind while I cleaned off my shoe, but quickly caught back up as the group reached the castle.
-It was a great deal smaller than many of the other castles we encountered during our trip.
+It was a great deal smaller than many of the other castles we had encountered during our trip.
 However, it was easily one of the most beautiful.
 The stone structure seemed to grow right out of the hill just like the trees and bushes nearby.
 A topping of ivy matched the rich green color of the surrounding grass.

-Professor King finished reading and told us to climb back down and make our way out onto the field.
-We walked along the bottom of the hill toward the other end of an underground tunnel leading from the castle.
+Professor King finished reading and asked us to climb back down and make our way out onto the field.
+We walked along the bottom of the hill toward the end of an underground tunnel leading from the castle.
 Spenser had apparently used the tunnel to escape when unhappy locals attacked the castle.
 As we approached, Professor King pointed off in one direction and instructed us to quickly head back to the fence.
+We needed to make an escape of our own.
 The cattle had begun to move toward us and they all seemed to be bulls.
 The grunts, moos and pounding of hooves came closer as we retraced our steps.
 Seeing how close the animals were getting, we rushed along the bottom of the hill and many of us began to run for the closest fence.
 Luckily, as we reached the edge of the field, the bulls stayed atop the hill and glared down at us.
 They seemingly guarded the ruins from unwanted visitors.

 We trudged back through the fields and I helped lift smaller classmates over the electrified fence.
 A final “thank you” to the professor and we boarded the bus and headed back to Cork.
 The entire class, amazed that no one was hurt, laughed about the event for the remainder of our trip.
-I still consider this to be the most interesting of my adventures abroad.
+I’ll always remember the day I traveled back in time a few hundred years to see a little piece of Ireland the way it would have been, and the grand escape to make it back to civilization.

 I play video games in search of epic moments.
 When I complete a level or section that affects my character or my overall experience I have an emotional reaction.
 There is a true sense of accomplishment that comes with conquering an obstacle, but the best part of the experience is having the ability to be active within the story.
 Whether it’s an amazing plot twist, display of player skill or just a stunningly beautiful environment, some moments are more impactful than others.
 Not all of these gamer experiences happen in-game.
 Milestones, accomplishments and realizations in the real world can truly change a gamer.
 Here are a few of my own most influential gaming moments.